Artur Sobiech: International career

 After playing for the Poland U-21 team, Sobiech received his first call-up to the Poland national team in May 2010.
 He debuted on 29 May against Finland, replacing Ireneusz Jeleń in the 89th minute.
 The match ended in a goalless 0–0 result.
 He scored his first goal on 22 May 2012 in a 1–0 friendly win against Latvia.
 He represented the national team at the UEFA Euro 2012.

+Post-playing career

+On 31 March 2026, Sobiech was appointed director of football of Ekstraklasa club Cracovia.

 Personal life

 He married Polish handball player Bogna Sobiech in 2017.